-Just to fill you in briefly, I went from being 49 kgs (very under weight due to severe candiasis) to a recovery weight of probably around 55kgs.
-However the weight didn’t stop there.
-I had always been slim, around 54 or 55 kgs and never thought I would be any different, however when 47 years rolled around and I realised that I had gained an extra 10 kgs in 18 months to weigh in at 65kgs I was to say at the least, slightly mortified.
+Just to fill you in briefly, I went from being 49 kgs (very underweight due to severe candidiasis) to a recovery weight of probably around 55kgs.
+However, the weight gain didn’t stop there.
+I had always been slim, around 54 or 55 kgs and never thought I would be any different.
+However, when 47 years rolled around, and I realised that I had gained an extra ten kgs in 18 months to weigh in at 65kgs, I was, to say the least, slightly mortified.

-So I have been working at weight reduction for the last 4 years.
+So I have been working on weight reduction for the last four years.
 Some years have been more productive than others.

-Firstly I needed a year to actually get some strength back, which I did with mostly walking…..but just when I did I then came down with a herniated disc in my lower back which took 6 months of treatment and recovery.
+Firstly I needed a year to get some strength back, which I did with mostly walking…..but almost immediately I came down with a herniated disc in my lower back which took six months of treatment and recovery.
 I used both Pilates and Physiotherapy as recovery treatment.
 The following year I started calorie counting using weight watchers and other various weight programs.
-It helped me to count but my metabolic rate was still not moving as fast as it used to.
+It helped me to count, but my metabolic rate was still not moving as fast as it used to.
 I then started working out.
-I began with a gym class, jumping steps and generally bouncing around a room with many others doing the same thing.
-My knees hurt, my back hurt and my biggest fear was that I would rapture another disc!
+I began with a gym class, jumping steps and bouncing around a room with many others doing the same thing.
+My knees hurt, my back hurt and my biggest fear was that I would rupture another disc!

-So I went back to what I knew was “safe” , the water.
-I did aquarobics for almost 2 years, 2 days a week and swam laps the other day, while watching what I ate (stopped counting calories) as well as incorporating coconut oil into my diet.
-The weight started to drop slowly and I started to feel much stronger in my body and mind and emotions.
-This was good, but it wasn’t enough.
-My goal weight still seemed a long way away.
-I knew there was nothing more I could do to tweak my diet – I was eating what foods fuelled me and was only eating till I was full and not beyond.
+So I went back to what I knew was “safe”, the water.
+I did aquaerobics for almost two years, two days a week and swam laps the other day while watching what I ate (stopped counting calories) as well as incorporating coconut oil into my diet.
+The weight started to drop slowly, and I began to feel much stronger in my body and mind and emotions.
+But my goal weight still seemed a long way away.
+I knew there was nothing more I could do to tweak my diet – I was eating what foods fuelled me and was only eating till I was full.
 So what needed to change.
 I looked again at my exercise patterns and decided to do some research.
-This is what I found out.

 Interval training is not complicated at all.
 Here’s how it works: